Date of Last Revision: 09 March 2022

 We will not:

-Jinding Developments is committed to keeping your personal information secure and confidential.
+Jinding is committed to keeping your personal information secure and confidential.
 All reasonable precautions will be taken to protect personal information from loss, misuse, unauthorised access or alteration.
 Paper documents are held in locked drawers and cabinets.
 Paper files may also be archived in boxes and stored offsite in secure facilities.
 Additionally, we also take reasonable steps to:

 You can help us keep your information up to date, by letting us know about any changes to your details, such as your address, email address or phone number.